Domestic Water Recirculation Systems Part 8: Mixing Valves

 “Performance Conditions of a Mixing Valve”

-Last week the R L Deppmann Monday Morning Minute article examined the addition of a mixing valve.
-Today we will examine the re-circulation system with dual temperature requirements and answer questions about the term “Performance Conditions” mentioned in the Lawler literature.
-Lawler manufactures a wide variety of thermostatic mixing valves, exceeding the ASSE 1017 standards.
+Last week, the R L Deppmann Monday Morning Minute article examined the addition of a mixing valve.
+Today we will examine the re-circulation system with dual temperature requirements and answer questions about the term “Performance Conditions.”
+For the purposes of this example, we will use a Lawler 805 Master Mixing Valve.
+You can refer to any manufacturer’s information for your particular system.

 DUAL TEMPERATURE SYSTEMS: